deepsquare-io/grid/docs/workflow/02-getting-started/part-2-openmpi.md

 :::

+## Next steps

 Great job on completing the inter-process communication task using OpenMPI on DeepSquare!
 You've effectively used multiple processors for synchronized communication - a significant milestone in high-performance computing.

-Next, we venture into storage management.
+[Next, we venture into storage management](part-3-storage).
 Data science projects on HPC often involve large-scale data processing.
 So, you'll learn how to manage datasets as inputs and outputs, a critical skill to leverage the full potential of the DeepSquare platform.
-Stay tuned for more!